Baseflow/full-stack-on-rust/02-backend-webserver/README.md

 ```

 ## Testing our webserver
-We can now perform 2 http requests.
+We can now perform 2 HTTP requests.
 * `/hello` should return "Hello World!";
 * `/hello/thomas` should return "Hello Thomas"